Peter the Great: Reforms

 In 1699, Peter changed the date of the celebration of the new year from 1 September to 1 January.
 Traditionally, the years were reckoned from the purported creation of the World, but after Peter's reforms, they were to be counted from the birth of Christ.
 Thus, in the year 7207 of the old Russian calendar, Peter proclaimed that the Julian Calendar was in effect and the year was 1700.
+On the death of Lefort in 1699, Menshikov succeeded him as Peter's prime favourite and confidant.